 So, what are the chemicals in lipstick to avoid?
-Here are the categories to be wary of, and why:
+Here are some of the major toxicants to be wary of, and why:

-BHT and its relative, Butylated Hydroxyanisole (BHA), are synthetic antioxidants that are also commonly used in lipstick to extend shelf life.
-BHA has been linked to reproductive and developmental toxicity, along with cancer.
+Butylated hydroxytoluene (BHT) and its relative, butylated hydroxyanisole (BHA), are synthetic antioxidants that are also commonly used in lipstick to extend shelf life.

 Although more research still needs to be done on BHT specifically, it should also be noted that it’s a toluene-based ingredient.
 Toluene is a well-established toxin that can cause neurological damage and more.